alecmus/lecui/TUTORIAL.md

   .rect().left(10.f).right(home.size().width - 10.f).top(10.f).bottom(30.f);
 ```

-## Make an instance of the class and show the Form
+## Make an instance of the class and show the form

 We can instantiate our class and call the show() method as follows to display the form: